vitelabs/vite-wiki/docs/tutorial/rule/vote.md

 In addition to the confirmation of transaction, the super node of the snapshot consensus group is able to choose whether to perform non-compatible upgrade on Vite system.
 Similarly, the delegated consensus group has the right to decide whether to upgrade an existing contract, so that avoiding the risk of contract upgrade failure.
 This helps improve the efficiency of decision-making and prevent decision failure from insufficient voting.
 These super nodes or delegated nodes are also subject to the consensus protocol.
 No upgrade will be implemented if the majority cannot reach agreement.
 Additionally, if they do not behave correctly as expected, users can vote them out.

+## Voting rules

+For each consensus group, user can vote for a delegated node by sending a voting transaction to the built-in contract with specified consensus group ID and the delegated node address he votes for.
+After the corresponding response transaction is confirmed by snapshot chain, voting is successfully completed.

+Votes are calculated every round.
+The delegated nodes for next round will be elected based on the voting result at the time being.

+Voting can be cancelled at any time, by sending a cancel-voting transaction with a specified consensus group ID.

+## Voting reward

+TODO

+## FAQ

+* Can I vote for multiple super nodes in the snapshot consensus group at the same time?

+No. In the TestNet, an individual user can only vote for one super node at a time, however, you can still vote for delegated node in delegated consensus group in the meantime.

+* If the delegate node I voted for has cancelled the qualification (delegate node can cancel the stake after 3 months of registration), what is going to happen to my voting?

+If the delegate node cancels the stake, the belonging consensus group will no longer count the votes of this node.
+All votes for this delegated node will become invalid.
+You should vote for another node instead.

+* If I don't have any VITE in my wallet, can I vote?

+Voting consumes quota, not VITE, so that you can vote even if you do not have VITE in the account.
+However, SBP(snapshot block producer) is elected based on voting weight, if your VITE balance is 0, your vote has 0 voting weight and will be regarded as invalid.